Skip to content

 Setup production zkNode

-Polygon zkEVM’s Mainnet Beta is available for developers to launch smart contracts, execute transactions, and experiment with the network.
-This tutorial extends the exploration by allowing developers to launch their own production zkNode.
+The Polygon zkEVM beta mainnet is available for developers to launch smart contracts, execute transactions, and experiment.
+This document shows you how to launch your own production zkNode.

-Developers can setup a production node with either the Polygon zkEVM’s mainnet or the Cardona testnet.
+Developers can setup a production node with either the Polygon zkEVM mainnet or the Cardona testnet.

-After spinning up an instance of the production zkNode, you will be able to run the Synchronizer and utilize the JSON-RPC interface.
+After spinning up an instance of the production node, you can run the synchronizer and utilize the JSON-RPC interface.

 Info

-Syncing zkNode currently takes anywhere between 1-2 days depending on various factors.
+• Syncing the zkNode currently takes anywhere between 1-2 days depending on various factors.
 The team is working on snapshots to improve the syncing time.

 Prerequisites